adamhassan135/MICB475/README.md

   * Trush will process the datasets once Adam puts them into qiime
   * Complete QIIME processing by next week if possible

-##October 10, 2023

-### Team Meeting 3 Agenda
-1. Discuss if we did everything properly
-2. Discuss further steps after making feature-table.txt
-3. Discuss what the proposal should further look like

-### Team Meeting 3 Conclusions / Notes
-  * It was okay to use Silva, we're good with everything Trushaan has done up to this point
-  * We should use Shannon's and Weighted Unifrac to look at differences in functional analysis
-      * Ensure that the datasets are age and sex matched in R using subset_sample
-      * Prop.test in R will be a proportions test to see if our male/female proportions are significantly different
-      * Man Whitney for age- version of a T test- if significance is found, we can proceed as normal and mention it, or we can run a multi-linear regression every time instead of a statistical significance test.
-Tutorial here: https://www.datacamp.com/tutorial/multiple-linear-regression-r-tutorial     .06 is sort of where we should do a multi-linear.
-However, if it's like .07 or smt it's chill
-      * In order to see if the significance leads to positive or negative correlation, we'll have to graph it and see visually
-      * Differences in Microbiome composition in Hunter-gatherer diets against a Westernized diet across age and sex in adults

 ### End
 -AA (3-Oct-2023)
 # Stuff We did